 Winter officially begins in late November and lasts until the beginning of March.
 Spots of frost can be observed all around the country, while locations above 3,000 meters are expected to experience heavy snowfall.
 Due to the horrific sounds made by gale-force winds that roar through the highest mountain passes in the winter, Bhutan is known as the "Land of the Thunder Dragon."
 It's possible that more remote monasteries, temples, and villages will get cut off, making it difficult to travel on the roadways, particularly in the east of the nation.
 High mountain passes see near-freezing temperatures, although the central highlands and further south will be much warmer and still suitable for hiking.

 Even though the weather is typically pleasant in Bhutan, the winters are frequently below zero.
 Although conditions are frequently significantly milder towards the south and east, Paro's west side can see temperatures as low as -6°C in January.
 However, one of the nicest things a visitor can do if they love snow is to experience Bhutan's snowy beauty in the winter.

-If you are looking for different kinds of Nepal Packages, feel free to contact us.
+If you are looking for different kinds of Bhutan Packages, feel free to contact us.